 What Are Opportunity Zones?

-Opportunity zones were created from the Tax Cuts and Jobs Act of 2017, which provides tax incentives for investing in distressed and lower-income regions.
+Opportunity zones were created from the Tax Cuts and Jobs Act of 2017, which provides tax incentives for

 “Up to 25% of low-income neighborhoods that meet the income qualifications of the program (and up to 5% of non-low-income tracts that meet other income and geographic requirements) in each state, district, or territory can be designated as Opportunity Zones.”